 3. Sign-in sheets

-Most programs must keep accurate attendance records to ensure children's safety and security.
+Most programs must keep accurate attendance records to monitor facility capacity and security.
 Sign-in sheets are a simple way to track attendance and can also improve operations like staffing and regulatory compliance.
 You can use a daily sheet for each child or one for the entire program.

 4. Staff evaluation forms